Dreamcast-Projects/makeip/README.md

 ID** and **Maker ID** declared.
 They can't be altered so it isn't necessary anymore to pass them.
-Plus, the **Device Info** field may contains a fake **CRC** like `0000` (see below in the **Device Info** field sub-section for more info), this isn't necessary but it will still work.
+Plus, the **Device Info** field may contains a fake **CRC** like `0000` (see below in the **Device Info** field sub-section for more info), this isn't necessary now but it will still work if present.

 ###  Using command-line arguments